Virtual & in-person assistance for students

 eTutoring Online (through the Western eTutoring Consortium)

-We also offer eTutoring online (through the Western eTutoring Consortium) for all current students.
-Services provided are: a Writing Lab, Live tutoring (via Zoom) and eQuestions.
+We also offer eTutoring online (ta separate tutoring service, outside our "in house" tutoring, through the Western eTutoring Consortium) for all current students.
+Services include a Writing Lab, Live tutoring (via Zoom) and eQuestions.
 For more information and to set up an account, visit this link.

 Seattle Central's Broadway Edison library is open while classes are in session.
 Hours are listed on the library's website.
 Consult the website for the Health Education Center library at Pacific Tower and the Wood Technology Center library.